stuartpittaway/diyBMSv4/Plugin/README.md

 - Supplier Part Number
 - Package

-CSV BOM grouping rows:
-Componant are grouped by: PartNumber, SupplierRef
+CSV BOM componants are grouped by same PartNumber and SupplierRef

-CSV BOM ordering:
-Componant are order by: Manufacturer, PartNumber
+CSV BOM componants are order by: Manufacturer, PartNumber

-No CPL file while be generated.
+No CPL file will be generated.

 ### Has been tested with:

 * KiCad 5.1.5 - Ubuntu 18.04 - LxQt 0.11.1

+### If errors occur:

+In case of problem, :-(
+I encourage you to create an [issue](https://github.com/prrvchr/KiCad-BOM-CPL-Plugin/issues/new) I will try to solve it :-)